0x62797465/0x62797465.github.io/_posts/2025-5-10-Is it data or data?.md

       return rax;
   }
 ```
-Most of this is just noise, what you really need to know is that `data_4062a0` must equal `data_4062c0`.
+Most of this is just noise; what you really need to know is that `data_4062a0` must equal `data_4062c0`.
 If we cross reference both of them we can see `data_4062c0` being set in the `INIT` function to "inagalaxyfarfaraway".
 The other string is set by many functions, most of which are in the mutate function.
 # Analysis
 Before we analyze the input function let's take a brief look at the set of the 7th char to g:
 ```c